MochiJump/MochiJump/README.md

 # MochiJump
-First stable build v0.1 achieved.
+First stable build v0.2 achieved.

 This repository holds my first platformer game built with Java.

+Basic menu capability added

 As this is a working repository, at any time, changes in code may make current code available in this repository unstable.
 Dist holds a working version of this project